Roger Peters Copyright © 2005

 The differences between the quarto and Folio texts of the plays are due

-number of variant scripts.
-Then, as there was no copyright for published
+to a number of factors.
+As there was no copyright for published

 material, a number of quarto editions were most likely pirated from stage